Song of Songs – October

 Heb.
 6:10 God is not unjust; He will not forget your work and the love you have shown Him as you have helped His people and continue to help them.

 Why were these reforms so important?
 They needed to return to God being their joy.
 God being their strength.
 God being their focus.
 What if the men decided to quit or take a break for a while?
 They were commanded to rise and build.
 I believe they rose up spiritually before they rose up physically.
 We rise up spiritually through word, worship and delighting in God – not programs, events.
 Jesus is the cornerstone for ALL building.
 Wonky wall?
 Go back and find your cornerstone.
 The setup for this holy city will put a theological emphasis in place before Jesus comes on the scene.
 Judaism will become redefined not by rituals but by a renewed covenant, by repentance, by rebuilding, by restoring and those changes will welcome the Messiah.
 They got their spiritual agenda back on track, just in time.
 What is God setting your work, my work up for in the next decade?
 We can not see the importance now–but God can.
-Honda had a Deacon, Nehemiah had an Ezra – find your co-laborers and then rise and build.
+Hondo had a Deacon, Nehemiah had an Ezra – find your co-laborers and then rise and build.
 The world is waiting, Messiah is returning….

 Call someone today—ask them to be on your “wall”-building team for God’s plan for your life.
 Get prayer support, get resource support, get counseling support, whatever you need but KEEP MOVING FORWARD.
 No matter what nutty or brilliant person questions your motives or judges your call.
 GOD SEES.
 GOD KNOWS and it is GOD who will see you through.